On this page

-This feature provides a powerful, yet easy way to trigger actions or escalation points, based on parameters of incoming data or comments made within SolarWinds Service Desk.
-With an IFTT (if this, then that) principal, each automation can be activated and deactivated at any time.
+Automation rules provide a powerful, yet easy way to trigger actions or escalation points, based on parameters of incoming data or comments made within SWSD.
+With an IFTTT (if this, then that) principle, each automation can be activated and deactivated at any time.

-The automation screen will populate, as you begin to create automation rules.
+The automation screen populates as you begin to create automation rules.

-Automation of tickets entering the system: e.g. When an incident is entered in Orion, key words in the text can trigger routing to the appropriate team and/or individual.
-You can set priorities etc. via the use of key words and regular expressions.
+Automate tickets entering the system: When an incident is emailed into SWSD, key words in the text can trigger routing to the appropriate team.

 Review the list of components for creating automation rules and begin exploring with rules relevant to your organization.

-Creating automation rules begin with defining your trigger.
+Creating automation rules begins with defining your trigger.
 What is the catalyst that prompts an automation rule to run?
 Consider what actions could be automated to help streamline processes.
 The available triggers include:

-Object created - this trigger hones in on the creation of a new incident, request or change in your service desk.
+Object created.
+This trigger hones in on the creation of a new incident, service request, or change in your service desk.

-Comment added - the automation is triggered by the addition of a new comment to an incident, service request or a note on a change.
+Comment added.
+The automation is triggered by the addition of a new Incident index table to an incident, service request, or note on a change.

 The action(s) behind your automations are initiated when the defined conditions are met.
-You can take actions such as altering the priority, reassigning ownership, relaying notifications and more.
+You can take actions such as altering the priority, reassigning ownership, relaying notifications, and updating/appending a record using the CC field.
 There is no limit to the number of actions within a rule.

-Make sure to click the icon to keep the new information entered.
+Click Save to update the new information entered.

 A regular expression (also known as regex) is a unique text string that defines a search pattern.
-The regex concept is an advanced level commonly used wildcard.
-You may be familiar with wildcard notions such as:
+Regex is a programming language that allows for advanced searching within texts.
+You may be familiar with wildcard notions such as

-The difference may not look substantial, however it is much more powerful than a simple wildcard.
-Don’t worry, even if you are not a regex expert, you can take advantage of regex in your SWSD.
-Once you understand a few basic elements, you can create keyword searches that go beyond a single keyword.
+The difference may not look substantial, but it is much more powerful than a simple wildcard.
+Even if you are not a regex expert, you can take advantage of regex in your SWSD.
+After you understand a few basic elements, you can create keyword searches that go beyond a single keyword.